Skip to main content

 We invite you to visit this website regularly, as more information becomes available on our Committees, Speakers, and Partners.

-In the meantime, here are some tips & tools to better prepare your stay in Ottawa.
+In the meantime, here are some tips & tools to better prepare your stay in Quebec.

 Venue